 Mental health and wellbeing

 Being anxious about Coronavirus, reducing contact with others, being required to stay at home and changing routines all have the potential to impact on mental health and wellbeing.
 Developing a routine, being physically active, connecting with others, and learning or developing new skills can all help.
 There is information online specifically to support people self-distancing and self-isolating:

 - NHS – Coronavirus staying at home tips

 - Every Mind Matters – Coronavirus anxiety tips

 Healthy home environments

-As more time will be spent at home it is important to that the home environment is healthy.
+As more time will be spent at home it is important that the home environment is healthy.
 Older people should be encouraged to keep homes warm if the temperature drops and keep windows open to let in fresh air and get natural sunlight when possible.
 They should check the home for hazards that might increase the risk of accidents such as falls and take action where necessary.
-The Age UK Home Safety Checker is a useful guide.
+The Age UK Home Safety Checker is a useful guide (PDF - new window).

-Age UK have also produced a useful set of resources covering many of the areas above.
+There is a useful set of resources covering many of these areas on the Age UK website.

 The key message is: this is a challenging time, but there are still lots of things that can be done to promote the general health and wellbeing of social distancing and self-isolating older people.